Boneato/boneato/designspec.md

 ![About us page for Bonito](wireframes/screen-24.png)

-The “About Us” page will have pictures, names, and roles of the project team members, as well as a paragraph description of the project and the problem it solves.
+The “About Us” page will have pictures, names, and roles of the project team members, as well as a paragraph description of the project and the problem it solves:

+"Thanks to easily accessible online cookbooks, home cooks from all around the country are able to quickly and efficiently explore recipes for foods that they've never tried before.
+However, a consequence of all of these different recipes online is that cooks will see an interesting recipe for a meal from a different culture, but that recipe will contain obscure and hard to obtain ingredients.
+This barrier might be a big enough of an annoyance to deter amatuer chefs from creating and experiencing other cultural cuisines.
+As of now, there is no direct solution that fixes this issue of uncertainty.
+That's where Bonito comes in.
+Bonito provides a crowd-sourced space for fellow home-cooks to share where they sourced hard-to-find ingredients."

 Clicking the “Back to home” link will take users to the “Find ingredients” / home page.